vestrel00/contacts-android/howto/howto-learn-more-about-api-entities.md

 For more info on how to easily aggregate data from all RawContacts in a Contact, read [How do I use some miscellaneous extension functions to make my life easier?](/howto/howto-use-miscellaneous-extensions.md)

+To look into the actual Contacts Provider tables, read [How do I debug the Contacts Provider tables?](/howto/howto-debug-contacts-provider-tables.md)